YellowJacketLinux/Platillo/LEGAL.md

 glyph is legally different intellectual property than the code that generates the font glyph.

+What I call the visual result of the code is, at least in the context of a collection of similar glyphs, is often referred to as the ‘typeface’.
+For example, Helvetica is a typeface and all its variants are recognizable as Helvetica even if they are produced by different means.

 Even if the visual result of the code is too generic for copyright to apply or produces an image with prior art too old for copyright to apply, there still is an applicable copyright on the computer code that generates the visual result.
+The computer code that generates the visual result, at least in the context of a collection of glyphs, is often referred to as the ‘font’.
+For example, ‘Nimbus Sans L’ and ‘TeX Gyre heros’ can both be considered to be variations of the Helvetica typeface but they are different fonts.

 When the visual result is under applicable copyright, the owner of that copyright may be *different* than the owner of the computer code copyright.